yokosogithub/GeoGit/doc/manual/source/start/intro.rst

 GeoGit stores its content in a repository which has three areas: the **working tree**, the **staging area**, and the **database**.

 * The **working tree** is the area of the repository where the work is actually done on the data.
 Data in the working tree is not part of a defined version, but instead can be edited and altered before turning it into a new version that will be safely stored.
 This means that if you put data on the working tree and then edit it (without copying it to the repository database), the version prior to those edits cannot be recovered.
-- The **staging area**, sometimes also referred as the "index," is an intermediate area where data is stored before moving it to the database.
-Data in the staging area is said to be "staged for committing.""
+* The **staging area**, sometimes also referred as the "index," is an intermediate area where data is stored before moving it to the database.
+Data in the staging area is said to be "staged for committing."
-- The **database** is where the history of the repository is stored, and also all the versions that have been defined.
+* The **database** is where the history of the repository is stored, and also all the versions that have been defined.

 Workflow
 --------